 (f) it owns or has obtained all necessary licenses, rights, consents, and permissions to use all TestMaker Content;

-(g) its use of the Service is in compliance with all applicable laws and regulations, including without limitation, federal, state and local employment and anti-discrimination laws;
+(g) its use of the Service is in compliance with all applicable laws and regulations, including without limitation federal, state and local employment and anti-discrimination laws;

 (j) it will comply with all applicable laws if it seeks or obtains a consumer report, investigative consumer report, or other background report (collectively, a "Background Report").

-10.2 Criteria's IP Indemnification.
-Criteria shall defend and indemnify Customer from any third-party claim, suit, or proceeding arising out of, related to, or alleging infringement of any U.S. patent, copyright, or trade secret by the Service.
-Criteria's obligations in the preceding sentence do not apply to the extent that a claim, suit, or proceeding arises out of: (a) Customer's breach of this Agreement; (b) Customer's unauthorized use or modification of the Service; (c) Criteria's modification of the Service in compliance with specifications provided by Customer; or(d) use of the Service in combination with hardware or software not provided by Criteria.
+10.02 Company's IP Indemnification.
+We will defend and indemnify Customer from any third-party claim, suit, or proceeding arising out of, related to, or alleging infringement of any U.S. patent, copyright, or trade secret by the Service.
+Company's indemnity obligations do not apply to the extent that a claim, suit, or proceeding arises out of: (a) Customer's breach of this Agreement; (b) Customer's unauthorized use or modification of the Service; (c) Company's modification of the Service in compliance with specifications provided by Customer; or(d) use of the Service in combination with hardware or software not provided by Company.

 12. Term & Termination.

-(a) obligations of Customer to pay for Service; (b) Sections and Articles 4, 5, 7, 9, 10, 11, and 13 of this Agreement; and (c) any other provision that must survive to fulfill its essential purpose.
-Early termination, including without limitation pursuant to Section 4.6 (Employment and Recruiting Agencies) or 13.7 (Assignment & Successors), does not require that Criteria refund any fees and does not release Customer's obligation to pay fees already incurred.
+(a) obligations of Customer to pay for Service; (b) Sections 4, 5, 7, 9, 10, 11, 12.04 and 13 of this Agreement; and (c) any other provision that must survive to fulfill its essential purpose.
+Early termination, including without limitation pursuant to Section 4.06 (Employment and Recruiting Agencies) or 13.7 (Assignment & Successors), does not require that Company refund any fees and does not release Customer's obligation to pay fees already incurred.

-13.1 Notices.
-Criteria may send notices pursuant to this Agreement to Customer's email contact points provided by Customer, and such notices will be deemed received twenty-four hours after they are sent.
-Customer may send notices pursuant to this Agreement to Chief Operating Officer, Criteria, 750 North San Vicente Blvd.
-Suite 1500 East Tower, West Hollywood, CA 90069, or such other address as Criteria may designate in writing, and such notices will be deemed received seventy-two hours after they are sent.
+13.01 Notices.
+We may send notices pursuant to this Agreement to Customer's email contacts provided by Customer, and such notices will be deemed received 24 hours after they are sent.
+Customer will send notices pursuant to this Agreement by nationally recognized overnight courier to Company’s address as set forth below or such other address as We may designate in writing.

-13.6 Force Majeure.
+13.06 Force Majeure.
 To the extent caused by hurricane, earthquake, other natural disaster or act of God, terrorism, war, labor unrest, general failure of the Internet or of communications systems, or other forces beyond the performing party's reasonable control (collectively, "Force Majeure"), no delay, failure, or default, other than Customer's failure to make payments when due, will constitute a breach of this Agreement.
 The time for performance shall be extended for a period equal to the duration of the Force Majeure event.
 The performing party shall use reasonable efforts to minimize the delays, to notify the other party promptly, and to inform the other party of its plans to resume performance.

 13.10 Amendment.
-Criteria may amend this Agreement from time to time by posting an amended version at its website.
-If changes to this Agreement will materially reduce Customer's rights or materially increase Customer's obligations, then Criteria will provide Customer with advance written notice of such changes.
-All such changes will be deemed accepted and become effective 30 days after Criteria’s notice (the "Proposed Amendment Date") unless Customer first gives Criteria written notice of rejection of the change.
+Company may amend this Agreement from time to time by posting an amended version at its website.
+If changes to this Agreement will materially reduce Customer's rights or materially increase Customer's obligations, then Company will provide Customer with advance written notice of such changes.
+All such changes will be deemed accepted and become effective 30 days after Company’s notice (the "Proposed Amendment Date") unless Customer first gives Company written notice of rejection of the change.
 In the event of such rejection: (a) this Agreement will continue under its original provisions; and (b) Customer shall not use any new feature or functionality governed by the proposed amended terms but not by the original terms of this Agreement.
 Customer's continued use of the Service following the effective date of any change will confirm Customer's consent thereto.
 This Agreement may not be amended in any other way except through a written agreement by authorized representatives of each party.